 WHO CAN PLAY INDIGENOUS DRUMS?

-Some Elders and Traditional Teachers are of the opinion that anyone who is non-Native should not play Indigenous drums.
+Some Elders are of the opinion that anyone who is non-Native should not play Indigenous drums.
 They claim that the hand drums are sacred and should be handled by only Native people.

 SHARING A CULTURE BECOMES THEFT